jeff1evesque/machine-learning.docs/0.7/_sources/index.rst.txt

 Both these options, support various kernel implementations.
 Additionally, the corresponding `source code <https://github.com/jeff1evesque/machine-learning>`_, can be further reviewed.
-Other algorithms, as well as web UX/UI will be improved with time.
-However, pull requests, and related feature requests are welcome.
+Other algorithms, as well as web the UX/UI will be improved with time.
+However, pull requests, and related feature `requests <https://github.com/jeff1evesque/machine-learning/issues/new>`_ are welcome.

 Indices and tables
 ==================

-* :doc:`html/index`
 * :doc:`html/configuration/setup-clone`
 * :doc:`html/configuration/ssh-keys`
 * :doc:`html/programmatic-interface/data-attributes`